Howard University School of Law: Student life

-Howard Law enrolled 407 J.D. students for the 2012-2013 academic year, 100% of whom were enrolled full-time.
-84.5% of the J.D. students were African-American and 63.4% were female.
-As of 2016, the law school admits 39.3% of applicants.
+Howard Law enrolled 464 J.D. students for the 2021-2022 academic year, 100% of whom were enrolled full-time.
+The student body is two-thirds women, and just over three-fourths of J.D. students identify as Black or African-American.
+About 15% identify as multiracial, with small numbers of students who are Hispanic, Asian, White, or another group.
+As of 2022, the law school admitted 31 percent of applicants.
 HUSL students may participate in 26 extra-curricular groups, including the moot court team, associations focused on specific areas of law, law fraternities, and political, ethnic, and religious affiliation groups.

 Campus

 The campus is located at 2900 Van Ness St NW, Washington, DC 20008 in the upper Northwest quadrant of Washington, D.C., in the Forest Hills area of the city.
-It is a few blocks from the University of the District of Columbia and the headquarters of Intelsat.
+It is a few blocks from the University of the District of Columbia, the former headquarters of Intelsat and the Van Ness–UDC station on the Washington Metro.
 The law school is located on its own 22 acre campus approximately five miles from the main campus.

-The campus was built by Dunbarton College of the Holy Cross, which occupied it until the school closed in 1973.
+The campus was built by Dunbarton College of the Holy Cross, which built it in the 1930s and occupied it until the school closed in 1973.
+Howard purchased the campus in 1974 and moved its law school to it the same year.
+The law school shares the campus with Howard's School of Divinity.

 The school's main building, Houston Hall, is named after Charles Hamilton Houston.
 The library was named after Vernon Jordan after his death in March 2021.

 Admissions

-Howard Law had a 41.2% acceptance rate in 2013 with the school receiving 1,085 applications.
-The school's matriculation rate was 33.8% with 151 of the 447 admits enrolling.
-The median LSAT score for students enrolling in HUSL in 2013 was 151 (47.8th percentile) and the median GPA was 3.13.
+Howard Law had a 31% acceptance rate in 2022 with the school receiving 1,813 applications.
+The school's matriculation rate was 28% with 160 of the 565 admits enrolling.
+The median LSAT score for students enrolling in HUSL in 2022 was 154 (60th percentile) and the median GPA was 3.49.